 Alternative Dispute Resolution (ADR)

-Check if the dealer is a member.
-If so, you can raise a dispute through the scheme.
+Some dealers are members of ADR schemes such as the Motor Ombudsman or Motor Codes.
+Check if the dealer is a member – if so, you can raise a dispute through the scheme.
 These can be quicker and cheaper than court, though outcomes vary.

 Small Claims Court